 A lot of the products we sell are made with silicone.
 Why?
 Dishwasher and microwave safe, easy to clean and impossible to break, silicone is a great, safe material for baby and pet products.
-But of course, the products we sell from ezpz, Ono and Doddle & Co. have been manufactured responsibly with safe ingredients and put through rigorous testing.
+But of course, the products we sell from ezpz (and other brands) have been manufactured responsibly with safe ingredients and put through rigorous testing.

 Silicone products made quickly and without testing could contain lead (often used in bright colourants), phthalates and BPA.
 Poorly made products could contain choking hazards or fillers (versus 100% food grade silicone).